 September 13, 2017: I’ve never been to Changsha before and I was inspired to go after seeing photos online of the historic and mountainous regions.
-It is also the area that the movie Avatar was filmed in.
+It is also the area that the movie Avatar was

 This tour was part of the “Beautiful China” tour subsidized by the Canadian government for only $99 per person for 6 days of sightseeing.
 Hotels stays and majority of the meals were covered, but tips for the tour guide and driver as well as certain admission fees were priced separately.
 Flight to and back were also our own payment too.
 It was such an amazing deal to see parts of China in a guided tour!
 I previously went on a similar one to Beijing in 2014.